Kushner family

 The Kushner family is an American family involved in real estate development.
 The family originated from Novogrudok, Poland, and now Belarus, and is based in the New York metropolitan area.
-After surviving the Holocaust and settling in the United States, Joseph Kushner developed a portfolio of 4,000 apartments.
+Joseph Kushner developed a portfolio of 4,000 apartments.
 He left the business to his sons, Murray and Charles Kushner, who worked together before having a falling-out over business and personal matters.
 Charles owns Kushner Companies and Murray owns the Kushner Real Estate Group.
 The net worth of Charles' family has been estimated at over $1 billion.
 Jared Kushner, Charles' son, was senior advisor to President Donald Trump; Trump is also Jared's father-in-law.

 Family history

 First generation

 Rae Kushner was born in 1923 to a Jewish family in Novogrudok (then part of the Second Polish Republic).
 Her father, a furrier, owned two stores and the family lived comfortably.
 Due to rising anti-Semitism, the family tried to obtain a travel visa allowing them to leave Poland, but were unable to secure one before the beginning of World War II.
 After the German occupation of Soviet-controlled Poland in 1941, Rae and her family were forced into the ghetto.
 Her mother and sister were killed.
 In 1943, Rae and other Jews, including her father, a sister, and her brother, tunneled out of the ghetto.
 Though her brother did not survive, the others were rescued by Tuvia Bielski.
 They lived in the forests near Novogrudok with the Bielski partisans until Novogrudok was liberated by the Soviet Union in 1944.

 Rae met Yossel Berkowitz, a carpenter who was also from Novogrudok, in the forest.
 They married in Budapest.
 They went to Italy, where they stayed in a displaced persons camp for 3 1/2 years.
 As the Kushners had family in the United States, they were admitted to the country in 1949, and settled in New York City.
 Yossel took Rae's last name and passed himself off as his father-in-law's son.
 Yossel, now going by the name of Joseph, began building apartments in New Jersey in partnership with Harry and Joseph Wilf.
 Joseph and Rae had a daughter, Linda, in the displaced persons camp.
 After coming to the United States, they had two sons, Murray and Charles, and another daughter, Esther.
 Rae died in 2004.